 The purpose of this policy is to establish both regularly scheduled and unannounced inspections of the facility's living and activity areas.
-This is to encourage contact with staff and inmates and to observe inmate living and working conditions.
+This is to encourage contact with staff and incarcerated persons and to observe incarcerated person living and working conditions.
 Inspections may be useful in identifying deficiencies, which can be corrected, as well as processes working properly, which may be replicated elsewhere in the facility.

-Tours and inspections shall be conducted by administrative and supervisory staff throughout the jail at least weekly to facilitate and encourage communication among administrators, managers, supervisors, staff employees, inmates and the visiting public.
+Tours and inspections shall be conducted by administrative and supervisory staff throughout the jail at least weekly to facilitate and encourage communication among administrators, managers, supervisors, staff employees, incarcerated persons, and the visiting public.